codigoalvo/leapmotion-codigoalvo-game/README.md

  - implements distance between 2 objects check for future magnectic field phisics;
  - change some hardcoded data to variables in main board;

+13/03/2013
+ - code for magnetic field objects. not in action yet.

 Future features

  - randon magnetic fields to change object direction/speed;